Clitheroe Castle: Castle grounds

 The 6.4 ha castle grounds site was established as a public park after the castle site was acquired by the council.
 Of the £15,000 raised in 1920, £9,500 was spent to purchase the site, and the rest used laying out the park.
 It incorporates the early 18th-century garden terraces created for the steward's residence.
 Bowling greens, tennis courts, a putting green, a bandstand and pavilion café were installed, and specimen trees planted as part of the landscaping include a fern-leaf beech and a dawn redwood.
 The war memorial, a sculpture of a soldier standing atop a pedestal in a mourning pose with head bowed and arms reversed, is located south of the keep.
 The main inscription reads "Erected by the inhabitants of Clitheroe in grateful remembrance of their fellow townsmen who gave their lives in defence of their king and country in the Great War 1914 1918".
 The sculptor was Louis Frederick Roslyn, and the same figure is used in the memorial at Slaidburn.
 There is also a memorial plaque to those killed in the Second Boer War, installed in 1907.

 The centrepiece of the old rose garden south of the castle is a turret from the Houses of Parliament, presented to the borough by its MP (Sir William Brass) in 1937, in commemoration of the coronation of King George VI.
 Also known as the Pinnacle, it dates back to the mid-1800s rebuilding work at the Place of Westminster.
 Clitheroe Civic Society has been running a project to restore the monument after it was discovered that corroding iron fixings have been damaging the stonework.

 In April 2006, a new skatepark officially opened in the Woone Lane corner of the castle grounds, the £200,000 cost funded by the Lancaster Foundation charitable trust.
 Also opened in 2006 is a turf labyrinth designed by Jim Buchanan.
 In 2010, ten plaques featuring key events in the history of Clitheroe where installed on the walls of the creative activity area next to the keep.
-To commemorate the 400th anniversary of the trials of the Pendle witches, a new long-distance walking route called the Lancashire Witches Walk has been created.
-Ten tercet waymarkers, designed by Stephen Raw, each inscribed with a verse of a poem by Carol Ann Duffy have been installed along the route, with the fourth located here.
+To commemorate the 400th anniversary of the trials of the Pendle witches, a new long-distance walking route called the Lancashire Witches Walk was created.
+Ten tercet waymarkers, designed by Stephen Raw, each inscribed with a verse of a poem by Carol Ann Duffy, were installed along the route, with the fourth located at the castle.

 The town's annual Guy Fawkes Night bonfire fireworks display is among a number of regular events staged.